razzlestorm/tribute-page/README.md

 # tribute-page
-A tribute page to practice
+This tribute page is real-world practice in vanilla HTML/CSS, with no javascript, SASS, etc.